SangResidata/Time-Series-Forecasting/Time-Series-Forecasting-Method.md

 T – Trend: Captures both linear and exponential trends, and supports trend damping for long-term forecasts.
 S – Seasonal components: Accommodates multiple overlapping seasonal periods at once (such as daily, weekly, and yearly cycles combined).

+**Why Use TBATS?**

+Multiple Seasonality: Traditional models like standard ARIMA or ETS struggle when data has more than one seasonal cycle.
+TBATS excels at handling combinations like hourly data that cycles every 24 hours and every 7 days.

+Flexible Seasonality: Unlike rigid dummy-variable seasonal models, seasonal patterns in TBATS can change slowly over time.

+Fully Automated: The algorithm automatically tunes parameters and selects optimal components based on the Akaike Information Criterion (AIC).